Ask AI

 Requirements: Professional or Enterprise plan

-Our Custom Dictionary functionality biases the speech recognition algorithms of Amazon Transcribe and Speechmatics towards a specific set of terms, improving transcription accuracy—especially for:
+Our Custom Dictionary functionality biases the speech recognition algorithms used by Amazon Transcribe and Speechmatics towards a specific set of terms, improving transcription accuracy for content containing:

 • Product names